Ghanshyamsinhji Ajitsinhji: Early life

-Ghanshyamsinhji was born on 31 May 1889 as the eldest son of HH Maharana Raj Sahib Ajitsinhji of Dhrangadhra and his first wife Rani Sundar kunwarba Jadeja.
-He received his education at Rajkumar college, Rajkot, Chircombe School, Bideford, and United Services College, Westward Ho! and at Southsea, Hants.
-He was served as the Major-General of Dhrangadhra State forces in 1909, Chief Directorate of Dhrangadhra State Force and Commissioner of police from 1909 to 1911.
+Ghanshyamsinhji was born on 31 May 1889 as the eldest son of HH Maharana Raj Sahib Ajitsinhji of Dhrangadhra and his first wife, Rani Sundar Kunwarba Jadeja.
+He received his education at Rajkumar College, Rajkot, Chircombe School, Bideford, United Services College, Westward Ho!, and Southsea, Hants.
+He served as the Major-General of the Dhrangadhra State Force in 1909, as Chief Directorate of the Dhrangadhra State Force, and as Commissioner of police from 1909 to 1911.